karttur/geoimagine02-docs/_posts/2020/2020-10-20-complete-install.markdown

 ## Image and video editing tools

 Some parts of Framework make use of command line image and video editing tools - e.g. for producing maps and animations.
-The two tools are both installed using [Homebrew](https://brew.sh), as outlined in detailed in the two blog posts on [ImageMagick](https://karttur.github.io/setup-theme-blog/blog/install-imagemagick/) and [Create FFmpeg movie](https://karttur.github.io/setup-theme-blog/blog/ffmpeg-movie/).
+The two tools are both installed using [Homebrew](https://brew.sh), as outlined in detail in the two blog posts on [ImageMagick](https://karttur.github.io/setup-theme-blog/blog/install-imagemagick/) and [Create FFmpeg movie](https://karttur.github.io/setup-theme-blog/blog/ffmpeg-movie/).

 ## Spatial Data Integrated Development Environment (SPIDE)